US Open tennis players don't necessarily think more is better when it comes to starting on Sunday

 Alas, Thompson was scheduled to face Corentin Moutet on Sunday — but did manage to win in four sets — as things got going at Flushing Meadows, where there will now be 15 days of singles competition instead of 14, and there's little doubt that more money from all sorts of sources was part of the calculus behind the change.

 “I'm not really a fan of it.
 I don’t know why they had to make it even longer.
-Well, I know why they did it — they get to sell tickets for an extra day,” said 2024 U.S. Open runner-up Jessica Pegula, this year's No. 4 seed, who was due in Arthur Ashe Stadium on Sunday night to play against Mayar Sherif.
+Well, I know why they did it — they get to sell tickets for an extra day,” said 2024 U.S. Open runner-up Jessica Pegula, this year's No. 4 seed, who beat Mayar Sherif 6-0, 6-4 on Sunday night in Arthur Ashe Stadium.
 “I'm not really for it.
 I don’t think a lot of the players were for it, especially those who play the week before a Slam.
 It makes everything a little longer and a little harder.
 I don’t think a lot of players want that.”

 Pegula cited this move by the U.S. Tennis Association — which followed the French Tennis Federation's decision to begin on Sunday in 2006, and the Australian Open's move to do the same in 2024 — as an example of her sport's repeated failure to ask for, or follow up on, athletes' input.
 Wimbledon is now the lone major that starts on Monday.